Carfin Shamrock F.C.: History

 The club was founded in 1885 and entered the Lanarkshire Cup in its first season.
 It entered the Scottish Cup for the first time in 1886–87.
-The club lost 11–0 at Greenock Morton F.C. in the fourth round on front of 1,100 spectators.
+The club lost 11–0 at Greenock Morton in the fourth round on front of 1,100 spectators.

 The club reached the fifth round in 1887–88, which that season marked the last 16, and was the furthest the club reached in the competition.
-In the fifth round the club lost 5–2 at Dundee Wanderers F.C., even though the Wanderers had to play the last 30 minutes with 10 men due to injury.
+In the fifth round the club lost 5–2 at Wanderers of Dundee, even though the Wanderers had to play the last 30 minutes with 10 men due to injury.

 The Bhoys reached the fourth round again in 1889–90.
-The club's third round tie at Northern F.C. of Springburn was abandoned with the Shamrock 2–1 down because of crowd violence, which spilled onto the pitch, and saw the referee and some players injured.
+The club's third round tie at Northern of Springburn was abandoned with the Shamrock 2–1 down because of crowd violence, which spilled onto the pitch, and saw the referee and some players injured.
 The Scottish FA ordered a replay at Ibrox Park, which the Shamrock won 4–3, in a match "singularly free from rough play", thanks to Breslin finishing off after a "splendid run" from Naughton with just 30 seconds to go.
-The Shamrock lost 4–2 at Moffat F.C., at one point reducing a 3–0 lead to 3–2.
+The Shamrock lost 4–2 at Moffat, at one point reducing a 3–0 lead to 3–2.

-The club's most remarkable achievement however was holding Celtic F.C. to a draw in the 1890–91 Scottish Cup, at Celtic Park, scoring two goals in the final few minutes to secure a 2–2 scoreline.
+The club's most remarkable achievement however was holding Celtic to a draw in the 1890–91 Scottish Cup, at Celtic Park, scoring two goals in the final few minutes to secure a 2–2 scoreline.
 Celtic won the replay at Byreknowes Park 3–1.
 Later in the season the club beat Royal Albert by two goals to secure the Airdrie Charity Cup for the only time.
+It was a particularly resilient achievement by Shamrock, as early in 1890 a number of players left the club for the newly-formed Motherwell Shamrock.

 The rise of Celtic, which was a greater attraction for fans and players (the Shamrock's Eddie Pearson played in Celtic's first-ever match), and the creation of league competitions, were disastrous for Shamrock, which never secured a place in a league, and was reduced to playing only in cup competitions.